eclab/grains/info/grains.md

         	}

  Obviously if the musician turns the knob up too much, this will produce values outside the -244 ... +243 range and clip.
 But that's to be expected.

+### Outputting a Trigger

+To output a trigger, you need to raise a digital out, but then quickly lower it.
+To do this, you raise the digital out, then *schedule* it to be lowered.
+I do that like this:

+    #define MAX_COUNTDOWN 16 // or whatever is the right interval length
+    uint8_t triggerCountdown = 0;

+    /// *** The following code should appear at the very
+    /// top of your loop() or updateAudio() or updateControl() if (triggerCountdown >= 1)
+    	{
+    	if (triggerCountdown == 1)
+    		{
+    		digitalWrite(myPin, 0);
+    		}
+    	triggerCountdown--;
+    	}

+    /// The following code, located elsewhere, starts the trigger digitalWrite(myPin, 1);
+    triggerCountdown = MAX_COUNTDOWN;

+Note the code marked ***.
+This is put in some main looped function.
+But some looped functions are called more often than others.  loop() will call super fast so maybe you'll need a bigger countdown than just a uint8_t.  updateAudio() is called 16K times a second.  updateControl() is called CONTROL\_RATE times a second (these are Mozzi functions, see more about them below).
+I often do it in updateAudio(), or sometimes updateControl() with a very small MAX\_COUNTDOWN.

+This trick can be used for other delayed effects too.
+For example, if I'm using Audio Out's PWM as a digital output, it's pretty slow to respond.
+If I'm also using Gate Out (Digital Out) to output, it's really fast.
+If I need them to line up, I need Digital Out to wait a bit.
+I might set Audio Out's digital output, then set a very short countdown, and when it's done I set Digital Out's output.

 ## Tips for Using Mozzi